netlas-io/netlas-cookbook/README.md

 ## Ranges

-If you use a numeric value as the value of a field, you can designate it asa value from and to (extreme limits of the value range):
+If you use a numeric value as the value of a field, you can designate it as a value from and to (extreme limits of the value range):

 ```